- Facial recognition is very impressive

 A bigger issue will be if you're someone who leaves their iPhone flat on the desk, and uses their thumb to check out notifications – you'll now have to pick the phone up and look into the screen to see your updates.

-We compared the two unlock methods side by side, and it was at that point that we realized Touch ID is faster than Face ID – which makes us start to wonder why Apple changed things at all.
+We compared the two unlock methods side by side, and it was at that point that we realized Touch ID is a little faster than Face ID – which makes us start to wonder why Apple changed things at all.

 While Face ID is a brilliant implementation of facial recognition, and is more secure, it's still not as predictable as your finger finding the same spot time and time again to unlock your device.